antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a machine that burns fuel to make it go.
-The
+# An internal combustion engine is a special kind of machine that helps us move
-# fuel is put in a special container in the engine and when it is lit, it makes
+# from one place to another.
+It uses a special kind of fuel to create energy
-# a lot of energy that turns the engine and makes it move.
+# that makes the car or truck move.
 ```

 Here is another example using a persona and two modifiers: